Triangles are among the most important chart patterns a trader can use, read on to find out how to apply them in trading.

-If the pattern forms within a trend and breaks out in the direction of the trend it is a powerful sign of continuation.
-If it occurs within a trading range prices are likely to keep moving in the direction of the break.
-Projecting profit targets is easy.
+If the pattern forms within a trend and breaks out in the direction of the trend, it is a powerful sign of continuation.
+If it occurs within a trading range, prices are likely to keep moving in the direction of the break.
+You can also project the profit target using this method.
 Measure the magnitude of the triangle from its highest point to its lowest and project that from the point of break-out for the first target.

 The Ascending Triangle is a strong bullish continuation signal within an uptrend.
 It is formed when prices hit a resistance level and move lower only to rally back to the same level.
 This action creates a flat-topped triangle with ascending lower support line evident of anxious buyers scooping up the asset whenever prices fall.

-This pattern is driven by momentum, the volume of buyers will eventually overcome sellers and lead to a break-out.
-Because this is a continuation pattern trader can measure the height of the rally (or correction) that led up to it and then project that amount for the first profit target.
-For instance, if there was a rally of 40 pips that led to a flat topped ascending triangle the asset is likely to move at least 40 pips once the breakout occurs.
+This pattern is driven by momentum, the volume of buyers can eventually overcome sellers and lead to a break-out.
+Because this is a continuation pattern, a trader can measure the height of the rally (or correction) that led up to it and then project that amount for the first profit target.
+For instance, if there was a rally of 40 pips that led to a flat topped ascending triangle, the asset is likely to move at least 40 pips once the breakout occurs.

 The Descending Triangle is a strong bearish continuation pattern exactly opposite of the Ascending Triangle.
 It is formed in a downtrend and has a flat-bottom at support with a descending resistance line.

-When this pattern completes, that is, it breaks out to the downside, it signals a further decline in prices is on the way.Use it now
+When this pattern completes, that is, it breaks out to the downside, it signals a further decline in prices is on the way.Trade now

 GENERAL RISK WARNING